nss-evening-cohort-14/awesome-sauce-react-slack-simulation/README.md

 #### Authentication
 * As a user, when I am authenticated I should be able to see the dashboard.
-* As a user, when I am authenticated I should be able to perform all actions on the dashboard (full CRU) on messages and message channels.
+* As a user, when I am authenticated I should be able to perform all actions on the dashboard (full CRUD) on all messages, message channels, and organization channels.
-* As a user, when I am authenticated I should be able to perform delete on messages and message channels I have personally created.
 * As a user, I should be able to login via google.
 * As a user, I should be able to logout.

 #### Messages
-* As a user, I should be able to send (C of CRUD) messages.
+* As a user, I should be able to send (C of CRUD) messages that include me.
 * As a user, I should be able to see (R of CRUD) messages that include me.
 * As a user, I should be able to edit (U of CRUD) messages I sent.
 * As a user, I should be able to delete (D of CRUD) messages I sent.

 #### Message Channels
-* As a user, I should be able to add (C of CRUD) message channels.
+* As a user, I should be able to add (C of CRUD) message channels that include me.
 * As a user, I should be able to see (R of CRUD) message channels that include me.
 * As a user, I should be able to edit (U of CRUD) message channels I created.
 * As a user, I should be able to delete (D of CRUD) message channels I created.

+#### Organization Channels
+* As a user, I should be able to add (C of CRUD) on all organization channels that include me.
+* As a user, I should be able to see (R of CRUD) on all organization channels that include me.
+* As a user, I should be able to edit (U of CRUD) on all organization channels that I created.
+* As a user, I should be able to delete (D of CRUD) on all organization channels that I created.

 ### Stretch Goals